Virtual Care > Virtual Care: Urinary Tract Infection (UTI)

 The following are the most common symptoms of a urinary tract infection.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 The symptoms of a urinary tract infection may resemble other conditions or medical problems.
-Always consult your physician for a diagnosis.
+Always consult your licensed health care provider for a diagnosis.

 Antibiotics may be used to treat urinary tract infections.
-Always complete the entire course of antibiotics, finishing all the medicine your doctor has prescribed.
+Always complete the entire course of antibiotics, finishing all the medicine your licensed health care provider has prescribed.
 Behavior modifications may also be recommended, such as drinking plenty of water to help cleanse the urinary tract of bacteria and avoiding coffee, alcohol and spicy foods.

 Visit with a Virtual Care health care provider on the phone or online for help with your symptoms.